mberto79/BEMT/README.md

 - Execute the code.
 You can do this line by line by pressing the shift and enter keys (on Windows and Linux)

 Note the following:

-- Ensure you have installed the BEMT.jl package (see installation instruction above)
+- Ensure you have installed the BEMT.jl package using the process detailed below.
 - Ensure that both Julia and the Julia extension for vscode are installed.

 ```Julia